 Statistics indicate a total of 224 significant deals from January 2011 to July 2021 in the Plant Hire industry.
 Typically, only deals over £500k are registered.
 Data consists solely of Acquisitions, Management Buy-outs, Management Buy-ins, Secondary Buy-outs and Mergers.

-Upon breaking down the deal type, M&A activity within the sector is mainly categorised by acquisitions, with 153 since January 2011.
+Upon breaking down the deal type, M&A activity within the sector is mainly categorised by acquisitions, with 188 since January 2011.
 There were also 21 MBOs, 7 MBIs and 2 mergers.
 There were also 4 Secondary Buy-outs.
-A geographical breakdown of the deals shows that the South East saw the most M&A activity, benefitting from 27 deals in the time frame.
-The North West has also seen a significant number of deals, with 25 deals completed.
-The remainder of the deals are spread throughout other regions whilst slowly declining to Northern Ireland, with just three deals.
+A geographical breakdown of the deals shows that the North West saw the most M&A activity, benefitting from 35 deals in the time frame.
+The South East has also seen a significant number of deals, with 31 deals completed.
+The remainder of the deals are spread throughout other regions whilst slowly declining to Northern Ireland, with just 4 deals.

-Deal flow has been significant in each year with an increasing upwards trend through 2012-2017.
-This is likely a result of favourable economic condition, as larger players look to consolidate market share.
-With 10 deals through June 2019, forecasting the same rate to the end of the year gives 24 deals.
-This is a good recovery from the lack of deals in 2018.
-If the trend continues, this data would show confidence around acquisitive businesses.
+Deal flow has been significant in each year with an increasing upwards trend through 2013-2017.
+This is likely a result of favourable economic conditions, as larger players look to consolidate market share.
+The coronavirus pandemic diminished the number of deals in 2020, with the detrimental effects still being seen in the current year as showcased by the disappointing deal data.
+If the trend continues, this data would show hindered confidence around acquisitive businesses.

 |Plant Hire Benchmarking Data